Joystream/community-repo/council/rules/Files_and_Folders_Naming_Rules.md

 ## Files

-For regular files, the general rule should be to use lower snake case: `lower_Snake_Case`.
+For regular files, the general rule should be to use lower snake case for separating words instead of spaces: `lower_Snake_Case`.
 Uppercase is allowed, as well as numbers.

+The symbol `-` can be used in file names in all the cases when this symbol is used in usual writing.
+For example, for blocks range designation in Council Minutes reports: https://github.com/Joystream/community-repo/tree/master/council/tokenomics/sumer-4.
+One more example - member_handle-member_id or member_id-member_handle (svasilenko-2096 or 2096-swasilenko).

 Not recommended to use:
 1. Spaces